ehrrrr/runbook.md/RUNBOOK.md

 # runbook.md

-This project provides tech teams at the FT with a simple method of populating Biz Ops from the content of a runbook file (`/runbook.md$/i`) in their GitHub repository.
+This project provides engineering teams at the FT with a simple method of populating Biz-Ops from the content of a runbook file (`/runbook.md$/i`) in their GitHub repository.
 It comprises of these parts: a Form, a Github App and Change API event handler.

 ## Primary URL